Table support in RCSS is similar to that of the CSS tables specification. There are some enhancements and differences, the main ones being as follows.

 table-cell Specifies a table cell. colspan, rowspan

-In particular, the following CSS display modes are not supported: inline-table, table-header-group, table-footer-group, table-caption.
+In particular, the following CSS display modes are not supported: table-header-group, table-footer-group, table-caption.
 In RCSS, inline-tables are required to have their widths set to a definite (non-auto) value.

 Example